Visual Dialogues | The Book of Kings | Shirin Neshat & Fereydoun Ave | March 2019

 Zandi, alongside a group of close friends and colleagues, developed the first art institute in Dubai in the early 1980s, Dubai Art Centre.
 While programming for design and architecture classes; he established the photography wing there, organizing lectures, exhibitions, and field trips.

-By bringing the two areas of photography and architecture/urban planning together, Zandi’s focus is how photography and architecture can work to preserve and renew urban spaces while honoring the cultural fabric of an area.
+By bringing the two areas of photography and architecture/urban planning together, Zandi’s focus is on how photography and architecture can work to preserve and renew urban spaces while honouring the cultural fabric of an area.

 He has played an integral part in some of the UAE’s most important restoration projects, such as Sheikh Saeed House, and Dubai Museum, among others.
 Zandi has served as Chairman of the UAE Architectural Heritage Society and is the founder of two establishments, the photography studio Total Design and a gallery, Total Arts.
 Both are housed within The Courtyard also initiated by him as the first dedicated art space in Dubai.